 Preheat your oven to 400° F and lightly grease a muffin pan with butter to prevent the muffins from sticking or line each muffin cup with muffin paper muffin liners.
 I also like the lightly grease the top of the muffin tin because sometimes the top of the muffins goes over the edges and this prevents the muffin tops from sticking.

-In a large bowl combine 1 cup milk and 2 cups old-fashioned rolled oats.
+In a large bowl combine 1 cup of milk and 2 cups of old-fashioned rolled oats.
 Add ½ cup maple syrup, ⅓ cup vegetable or sunflower oil, 2 eggs, and ⅔ cup packed light brown sugar to the oat mixture.
-Mix well until sugar is combined into wet ingredients.
+Mix well until sugar is combined with the wet ingredients.

 Scoop the batter into the prepared muffin tins until they are ¾ of the way full.
 This recipe makes exactly 12 muffins.
 So just fill each cup up evenly.
 I like to use an ice cream scoop to fill muffin cups.
 It is much easier than spooning in the mixture and helps with doling out an even amount to each cup.